 Rewards and Penalties

-Operators in a shared security environment are incentivized through rewards for making attestation and executing diverse specialized tasks.
+Operators in a shared security environment are incentivized through rewards for making attestation and executing tasks.
 Rewards scale with the effective balance, which provides an economic incentive for Operators to behave honestly and act in the networks’ best interest.

 To maximize reward, a single Operator opt-in to validate multiple networks, and puts its staked ETH at additional risk of penalties.
 Operators are penalized for missed, late or incorrect attestations.
 Violating a consensus rule of chain A, carries consequences on effective balance, which results in a lower reward and voting power on AVS B and C, alongside A.